-Sharing and Discussion of Assessment Findings - SPRING
+Sharing and Discussion of Assessment Findings

 Describe how assessment findings are typically shared and discussed among program faculty and other stakeholders.
 In particular, make clear the process for analyzing assessment findings and using them to make improvements in the program and/or the assessment process.
+In previous year, there has been a scheduled session where several who have served as faculty and adjuncts, as well as administrative personnel who work with candidates met to share and discuss assessment findings.
+However, the meeting was not scheduled at the end of the 2019-2020 year.
+Instead, I worked with Sherry Lee, Co-Director of the School of Education to review data for this report as well as the CAEP self-study.

-Use of Assessment Findings for Program Improvement (Action Plan)- SPRING
+Use of Assessment Findings for Program Improvement (Action Plan)

-- (A) Describe any changes in (1) the program and/or (2) the assessment process that are planned in response to these assessment findings. - (B) Briefly summarize the status of the previous years' or semester's action plans.
-Are they complete, still being implemented, on hold, or some other status? - (C) For each intended improvement or change in the program stemming from this semester's data, provide a detailed timeline for follow-up data collection, data analysis, and data review.
+(A) Describe any changes in (1) the program and/or (2) the assessment process that are planned in response to these assessment findings.(B) Briefly summarize the status of the previous years' or semester's action plans.
+Are they complete, still being implemented, on hold, or some other status?